 Tidal fences and tidal turbines are less common in Ireland, as they are less efficient than tidal barrages, but are also used to generate electricity from tidal power.
 Currently, the only tidal power station on the island of Ireland is in Northern Ireland (Strangford Lough Tidal Turbine), although two larger tidal energy stations have been slated for construction off the coast of Antrim.
 Due to Ireland’s geographic location, it is ideally located to take advantage of tidal energy, and a 2014 government report proposed that up to 1500MW could be generated in this manner without damaging the environment.

 Wave energy involves harnessing energy from the contact of wind with ocean surfaces.
-It is not as reliable or predictable as tidal energy but when harnessed efficiently, can provide a steady stream of electricity.
+It is not as reliable or predictable as tidal energy but can provide a steady stream of electricity when harnessed efficiently.
 Wave energy converters are currently in use off the west coast of Ireland (OE Buoy.)

 Apart from the use of certain waste residues for biofuel or biomass energy production, there is also energy generated from incinerating waste.
 One example of a power plant using such energy is the Covanta station in Poolbeg Dublin.

-Although not strictly “clean”, this process does reduce the volume of non-recyclable materials by 90% and is technically carbon-neutral as it is using waste which has already been produced.
+Although not strictly “clean”, this process does reduce the volume of non-recyclable materials by 90%.
+It is also technically carbon-neutral as it is using waste that has already been produced.

 There is also the possibility of extracting methane gas from landfill sites to generate electricity, which companies such as Bioverda in Ireland specialise in doing.
 Bioverda belongs to the Beauparc group, as does Panda Power.